List of A Certain Magical Index characters: SCHOOL

 Kaibi Gokusai is one of the operatives of SCHOOL known as the Girl in the Dress.
-She is an esper with an ability called "Measure Heart" (Mejā Hāto) which allows her to regulate the distance between people's hearts, making her relationship with the target affectionate or distant.
+She is an esper with an ability called "Heart Measure" (Mejā Hāto) which allows her to regulate the distance between people's hearts, making her relationship with the target affectionate or distant.
 Kaibi participates in enjo kōsai but clarifies that she only accompanies her clients without sexual involvement.
 During the uprising of the dark side organizations in Academy City, she chases Shiage Hamazura after he was left behind by Shizuri Mugino and Rikō Takitsubo to pursue Teitoku Kakine but loses track of him.
 She finds Frenda Seivelun instead and brings her to Teitoku for interrogation.
 Kaibi later becomes a member of a new team formed from the remnants of dissolved dark side organizations.
 She leads the remaining Hound Dogs to hunt down Shiage upon the orders of Aleister Crowley.
 Kaibi returns in the third volume of A Certain Magical Index: Genesis Testament when she reunites with an imprisoned Shiage after voluntarily surrendering in an Anti-Skill station because she finds the place safer while Anti-Skill commences Operation Handcuffs against the members of the city's dark side.